download pre-computed annotation

 5.1 Detection-based filtering

 A standard approach is to filter cells with low number of reads as well as genes that are present in at least a given number of cells.
-Here we will only consider cells with at least 200 detected genes and genes need to be expressed in at least 3 cells.
+Here we will only consider cells with more than 200 detected genes and genes that are expressed in more than 3 cells.
 Please note that those values are highly dependent on the library preparation method used.

 In Scran, we can use the function quickPerCellQC to filter out outliers from distributions of qc stats, such as detected genes, gene subsets etc. But in this case, we will take one setting at a time and run through the steps of filtering cells.